Made in Paris: Development

 MGM announced the film was part of its line up in February 1964.
 Doris Day was meant to star but she did not like the script, so Ann-Margret (who had just made Once a Thief and The Cincinnati Kid for MGM) was signed.

 Bob Crane, who had just shot the pilot for Hogan's Heroes, was offered the male lead as a newspaperman.
 This part was played by Richard Crenna.

 Richard Chamerblain was offered the role of the department store buyer, but he dropped out after he read the script.
 This role was played by MGM contractee Chad Everett.

 Louis Jourdan signed to play the male lead.
 There was a report he pulled out when he discovered his character did not end up with the female lead.

 Filming took place on the MGM backlot.

 Fashion

-The costumes worn by Edie Adams, Ann-Margret and the fashion models were created by costumer designer Helen Rose.
+The costumes worn by Edie Adams, Ann-Margret and the fashion models were created by costume designer Helen Rose.

 Edie Adams wears a form-fitting, black-velvet, beaded gown that flares out at the knee with a satin skirt covered in coque feathers.
 Her matching cape is made of black-crepe chiffon featuring beading and three rows of coque feathers (13 min., 13 sec. into the film).

 Ann-Margret’s arrival in Paris costume is a blue-beige coat completely lined with fox fur and worn over a sheath.

 The Fontaine fashion show starts at 42 minutes into the movie featuring Helen Rose designs.